Day 7: Friday 19th March 2021

 Just continued onwards practising the Em, G, D, and A chords today using the same learning method.

 Practice Time – 10 mins

 Just spent 10 mins working on something a little different today – Highway To Hell by AC/DC.
 I think probably just to vary things up a little.
 It felt like a nice way to keep the fingers working and improving whilst practicing the A chord.

 Day 12: Wednesday 24th March 2021

 My entire day was spent setting up my Guitar From Scratch experience online (via this website).

 Today, I also decided that I’m going to set myself mini-goals for certain playing milestones while on this journey.

 The first mini-goal I’ve set is to reach the level of Campfire Guitar Star.
 Bit of a cheesy name, but it’s basically the level where you’ve nailed all of the open chords and learned a number of songs that you’re able to blast out around the campfire or at a BBQ (or just to yourself at home).

-Once I’ve reached this goal, I then plan on creating a beginner’s guitar course using the information I’ve picked up through this experience.
+Once I’ve reached this goal, I plan on creating a beginner’s guitar course using the information I’ve picked up through this experience.